jeremylesniewski/Bearmony/README.md

-## **BEARMONY MidiGen (Demo)** — MIDI Chord, Apeggio & Progression Tool
+## **BEARMONY MidiGen (Demo)** — MIDI Chord, Arpeggio & Progression Tool

 **Bearmony** MidiGen (Demo) – a simple program with a library of all musical chord and scale combinations, featuring real-time playback on various instruments and the ability to create MIDI files for songwriting.

-Use the GUI to choose notes/chords/progressions, set arpeggio/tempo/velocity for playbacn, pick an instrument, and export MIDI.
+Use the GUI to choose notes/chords/progressions, set arpeggio/tempo/velocity/note value for playback, pick an instrument, and export MIDI.

 ## Features
 - Chords and full progressions